starjumper30/acme-monorepo/log.md

 - Have users rate movies, provide reviews
 - List new releases
 - Show ads for popular movies to generate revenue
+- Use firebase analytics to track usage

+## MISC TODO

+- make sure we are deploying a production build of the app
+- tests

+## AI Prompts

+- Generate a jest unit test for the Angular 21 component that is open in the editor, using Angular TestBed.